 Sprinkle a generous amount of baby powder or baking soda onto the most removing oil stained area and leave it on for 15 to 20 minutes (for extra cleaning power, you can leave it on overnight).
 That’ll give the powder time to absorb the oil.

 Once the baking soda has absorbed the oil stains from clothes again, brush it away from the fabric with a soft-bristled brush.
 Alternatively, you vacuum away the powder.

 Rinse the garment with hot water afterward.
 If the stain is gone, you can proceed to wash the item with cold water as normal.
 If the stubborn stain is still present, you can try soaking the garment in hot water for about an hour.

 - Dull knife or spoon

-Lift away any solid matter with a dull knife or spoon and blot the remaining liquid with a clean cloth or paper towel.
+Lift away any solid matter with a dull knife or spoon and blot the remaining liquid stains from clothes off with a clean cloth or paper towel.
 Make sure the garment is as dry as possible and apply a color-safe bleach directly to the stain.

 Using your finger or soft-bristled brush, gently rub the bleach into the stain.
-Allow it to sit for 5 to 10 minutes (you don’t want the color-safe bleach to dry on the fabric as that’ll complicate the process).
+Allow it to sit for 5 to 10 minutes (you don’t want the color-safe bleach to dry on the fabric as that’ll complicate the process of removing oil stains).

 Alternatively, you can mix the color-safe bleach with warm water in a sink and let the garment soak for about an hour.
 From there, you can wash the item as normal.